 Zedekiah: “This is an early morning photograph I captured of the Little Tallahatchie River as it flows through Lake Sardis in Mississippi.
 I love the surrounding ambrosial marshlands, it amazes me the amount of life in this picture!
 The colors in nature are stunning.
 I find beautiful places that can only be seen from up above the ground.
 This is such a place.
-Once morning as I was flying westbound at a couple thousand feet above ground just after sunrise on a clear winter morning I came upon this view.
+One morning as I was flying westbound at a couple of thousand feet above ground just after sunrise on a clear winter morning I came upon this view.
 The colors were stunning.”

 As part of the Flood Control Act of 1936, the federal government constructed an earth-filled flood control dam on the Tallahatchie near the town of Sardis, Mississippi.
 This created Sardis Lake to protect the town and surrounding area from flooding.
 Tallahatchie is a First Nations Choctaw name meaning “Rock of Waters.”
 This name derives from the source of the Tallahatchie River which has outcrops of iron sandstone.

 The following image is a close up of the Little Tallahatchie River which flows into and from Sardis Lake.
 This image was lensed on the eastern side of the lake from an altitude of about 2,000 ft (609 m) and clearly shows the numerous rivulets and ambrosial marshes that propagate along the river as it shifts its course over time, building up sand and then altering a course around those sands to create new river paths.
 And in the course of this constant shifting, creating wetland marshes and swamps along the way.